 It is also possible to grow oranges in containers.
 This is a good idea if your area gets frost or freeze in the winter.
 Citrus trees grow well in containers, and they can be moved into a protected area when winter cold arrives.

 Select a container with adequate drainage.
 Although clay pots are attractive, they may be too heavy to move them easily.
 Start your young tree in a small container, then transplant it as it grows bigger.

-Put a layer of grave in the bottom of the container, then add 2 parts potting soil to one part redwood or cedar shavings.
+Put a layer of gravel in the bottom of the container, then add two parts potting soil to one part redwood or cedar shavings.
 Put the orange tree in the container when it is partially filled, then add soil until the plant is at the same depth as it was in the original container.
 Water well.